Didn't We Almost Have It All: Release

 The song was released after Clive Davis decided at the last minute not to release Houston's rendition of "For the Love of You" by the Isley Brothers (pictured in 1969) as the single.

 Initially, there were no plans to release the song as a single on the album.
 At the time, Arista had begun planning to release Houston's rendition of the Isley Brothers' 1975 smooth soul ballad hit "For the Love of You" as the follow-up to Houston's previous hit, "I Wanna Dance with Somebody (Who Loves Me)", which success had been massive and increased Houston's international status.
 It had actually been the first song recorded for the album and produced by Narada Michael Walden.
 Houston herself had included the song in the North American leg of her Moment of Truth World Tour.

 But at the last minute, Davis changed direction.
-At the time, Houston had developed a reputation as a "covers" act as two of her big hits - "Saving All My Love for You" and "Greatest Love of All" had been renditions of previously-recorded material.
+At the time, Houston had developed a reputation as a "covers" act as two of her big hits - "Saving All My Love for You" and "Greatest Love of All" had been renditions of previously recorded material.
 Davis wanted more original material released and decided "Didn't We Almost Have It All" had the best chance to top the pop charts, especially due to the hit-making potential of Jennings' and Masser's previous works.

 At the time, Houston had made history as the first female artist to record four consecutive number one singles and the producer wanted the pattern to repeat.
 "For the Love of You" still managed some success and acknowledgement, later winning Houston the Grammy Award nomination for Best Female R&B Vocal Performance in 1988.
-It also became the b-side of Houston's follow-up hit, "So Emotional" in Europe, as well as the b-side of Houston's rendition of "I'm Every Woman" in the US, where it was granted heavy airplay on R&B radio stations in 1993.
+It also became the b-side of Houston's follow-up hit, "So Emotional" in Europe, and as the b-side of Houston's "Run to You" in the US, where it was granted heavy airplay on R&B radio stations in 1993.
 It also found moderate chart success in New Zealand, peaking at number 35 in September 1996, nine years after its recording.

-"Didn't We Almost Have It All" was released in July 1987 just as "I Wanna Dance with Somebody" began peaking on the global charts and featured the Jermaine Jackson duet, "Shock Me", a synth-rock tune produced by Michael Omartian that the pair recorded back in 1984.
+"Didn't We Almost Have It All" was released in July 1987 just as "I Wanna Dance with Somebody" began peaking on the global charts and featured the Jermaine Jackson duet, "Shock Me", a synth-rock tune produced by Michael Omartian that the pair recorded back in 1984, as its b-side.
 The dance tune had been first placed in the soundtrack to the Jamie Lee Curtis and John Travolta 1985 vehicle, Perfect, which became Houston's first appearance singing in a film soundtrack.